steep-wms/steep-montage/README.md

 <dt>workflow/montage.yaml</dt>
 <dd>Calculates a greyscale image for the 2MASS J-band.
 Runs the Montage toolkit commands sequentially.</dd>
 <dt>workflow/montage_parallel.yaml</dt>
-<dd>A parallelized version of <code>workflow/montage.yaml</code> that can be used to run the Montage workflow in a distributed environment.
+<dd>A parallelized version of <code>workflow/montage.yaml</code> that can be used to run the Montage workflow in a <a href="https://github.com/steep-wms/steep-montage-aws">distributed environment</a>.
 Requires multiple Steep agents to be deployed to unfold its full potential in terms of performance compared to the sequential version, but can be run on a single machine as well.</dd>
 <dt>workflow/montage_parallel_rgb.yaml</dt>
 <dd>Calculates an RGB image based on the K-, H-, and J-bands.
 Parallelized version.</dd>
 </dl>